tonyjosephsebastians/pdfagnetsdk/README.md

 A small Python SDK for asking questions over PDFs with either OpenAI or Azure OpenAI.

 The SDK extracts PDF text, chunks it, retrieves the most relevant chunks for a question, and sends grounded context to an LLM provider.
-It is intentionally in-memory and dependency-light so it can be embedded into an API, CLI, worker, or notebook.

 ## Install